SupaxInc/data-structure-and-algorithms/README.md

 **Intuition:** Determine if a given string can be segmented into one or more dictionary words, ensuring each segment is a valid word from the provided list.

+**Check out the solution image to see how it iterates through a word.**

 - Solutions

     **Brute Force:** Use DFS to backtrack and find other segments